 This board book does a wonderful job of explaining to small children the why behind Ramadan and fasting.
 It isn’t a story, but a guide more so, that shares the key traditions of Ramadan: suhoor, iftar, charity, good deeds and also the celebration of Eid.
 I thought the illustrations were beautiful and showed different types of families (from different countries and time periods).
 It also showed diverse depictions of Muslim families (interracial, different races, women who don’t cover their hair, etc).

 This book takes the reader around the world to see how Ramadan is celebrated.
-This book is probably best suited for kids 7+ years old.
-There is a lot of information to take in and also covers big words such as autism and diabetes.
-But the story is inclusive and thoughtfully written, sharing traditions from North America, South America, Europe, Asia, Africa and Australia.
+There is a lot of information shared in this book, more so than typical Ramadan books.
+My kids loved learning about the unique traditions.
+The story is inclusive and thoughtfully written, sharing traditions from North America, South America, Europe, Asia, Africa and Australia.

+I remember Ramadan 2017 when everyone gifted this book to the children in their lives.
+Since then it has made its way into many kindergarten classroom presentations.
 This book teaches children the cultural elements of Ramadan, the big feasts, distracting yourself when fasting, but it doesn’t go in-depth into the religious elements of Ramadan, such as reading the Quran.
-I wish it would address the why, not just the what.
+I wish it addressed the why, not just the what.

-I’m always on the hunt for progressive children’s books about Islam.
+I’m always on the hunt for picture books about Islam.
 So if you have suggestions, I would love to hear them!